emboldagency/embold-tailwind-blocks/README.md

 ![Bender from Futurama](https://media.giphy.com/media/cYhhUmbtbneb6/giphy.gif)

+## What does it do?

+It extracts the acf-composer and acf-builder packages that Sage built on into a plugin.
+We can include our own default Block and Field classes in the plugin files to jumpstart theme development.

+It includes the following by default:

+### Blocks
+- Statistics: A list of statistics with subfields for number and description, in 4 styles of featurd, grid, list, and full width.

+### Fields
+- Padding: A padding field option added to every block where the user can check whether they want padding to apply to all sides of just individual sides of a block.

+If for some reason you need to tweak or modify what comes with the plugin you can copy the file into your theme and tweak it.
+Need the Statistics block to do something slightly different?
+Copy its app/Blocks/Statistics.php from the plugin to your theme and the theme files take priority.
+You can do this with the Padding field, or any views as well.

 ## Sage 10 setup

 After the plugin is installed and activated, you'll want to configure both your tailwind.config.js and bud.config.js to